reallusion/iClone/MusicController/README.md

-# Music Controller
+# Synth Keyboard

 ### Version: 0.8.1 (in progress)

 ### Introduction

-Music Controller is a simple case to demonstrate how to use keyboard event to control things.
+Synth Keyboard is a simple demonstration of using keyboard buttons to control events in iClone (in this case, to play some music notes).

 ### Release Notes